 Homestead is a very small borough located in the state of Pennsylvania.
 With a population of 2,887 people and just one neighborhood, Homestead is the 511th largest community in Pennsylvania.
-Homestead has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Homestead has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Homestead is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Homestead is a borough of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Homestead who work in sales jobs (17.82%), healthcare suport services (12.95%), and office and administrative support (9.06%).